Setebos12/Gra-w-ycie/Readme.md

 #### **PointHandle**
 - Stateless class that determines whether a cell should live or die based on its neighbors.
-- Optimized for performance by processing rows in batches.

 #### **Logger**
 - Static class for logging messages.